roboconf/roboconf.github.io/en/user-guide-snapshot/target-in-memory.md

 # Force an IP address for the in-memory agent.
 #in-memory.ip-address-of-the-agent =

-# Write user data for an agent.
+# Write user data for an agent (default is false).
 #in-memory.write-user-data =
 ```